PunchBuggy/craft/README.md

 <p align="center"><a href="https://craftcms.com/" target="_blank"><img width="312" height="90" src="https://craftcms.com/craftcms.svg" alt="Craft CMS"></a></p>

+This repository is a fork of the official [Craft CMS starter project](https://github.com/craftcms/craft), acting as a bootstrap template.
+If you've not used Craft before, I would recommend using the official repository, as this repo is quite opinionated on several structural decisions.

+## Getting started

+You will need [composer](https://getcomposer.org/) to follow these instructions.

+1. Configure an SQL database for the site to connect to.
+2. Create the project.
+This will take a few minutes while it pulls down all the dependencies it requires:

+        composer create-project -n punchbuggy/craft <path>

+    Replace `<path>` with the path to the project folder, or `.` if you would like to use the current folder.

+3. Configure the site to connect to the DB set up in step 1.
+You can do this by visiting `/admin` in a web browser, or running `./craft setup` in your terminal.
+4. Hydrate the rest of the system with the following commands:

+        ./craft migrate
+        ./craft schematic/import

+---

+Original README:

 ## About Craft CMS

 Craft is a flexible and scalable CMS for creating bespoke digital experiences on the web and beyond.